Open Road Travel Photo Sharing Experience

 This is the first exhibition focused mobile app that I've managed.
 It includes high-resolution images of all the works in the exhibition, label copy, and audio or video clips feature the exhibition curators and artists.
 It's the ultimate State of the Art experience in your pocket with a full listing of exhibition events, recordings of lectures and talks, blog posts, and more.
 It was formatted for handheld and tablet devices for both Apple and Android.

 State of the Art Digital Labels

 Since the opening of the museum the use of iPads has been evolving.
 I love that with this exhibition they were used as digital labels to offer an experience that would deepen the connect to the artwork.
 The best option was the poll question as guests loved the interaction and enjoyed comparing their answers to others.

 State of the Art Touch Kiosks

 I loved working with Ideum on this interactive kiosk experience.
 The experience allowed guests to explore the artists in the exhibit to learn about them, their art, and their techniques; while infographics were used to convey the story of how the exhibit was created.
 My favorite feature of the experience was "find art" where visitors received a list of contemporary art venues via email based on their zip codes.
 The goal was to encourage them to take their own journey to discover American art like the curators.

 Crystal Bridges Mobile App

 I've been managing CB Museum since 2010.
 The Apple version was launched in 2011 a few weeks before the museum open and the Android version was launched in early 2014.
 The experience has been fabulous.
 I've never managed so many people working on one project and I couldn't be prouder of the results.
-We're now on the 8th version and I think my favorite feature is dynamic tours, which allow users to pick which tours they want to download.
+We're now on several versions in and I think my favorite feature is dynamic tours, which allow users to pick which tours they want to download.

 Crystal Bridges iTunes U